Yom Rishon shel Rosh HaShanah

 Ten Minutes of Torah: Yom Rishon shel Rosh HaShanah Commentary

 Rosh HaShanah – the “head of the year” – celebrates the beginning of a new year and officially starts aseret y’mei t’shvuah, 10 days of return and repentance.
-It is a time of serious reflection and introspection about our lives (and about life itself); a time to ask for forgiveness for missing the...Continue Reading
+It is a time of serious reflection and introspection about our lives (and about life itself); a time to ask for forgiveness for missing the mark in our actions with others, ourselves, and the Divine.Continue Reading